W-Net-AI/LISP-CV/Readme.md

 email me wnetai@gmail.com with a writeup of your conclusions.
 I'm assisting in developing the C wrappers so I can present your case to the others involved.
-Keep in mind that the C wrappers are still being developed so always be checking the LisP-CV repository for the latest versions.
+Keep in mind that the C wrappers are still being developed so always be checking the Lisp-Cv repository for the latest versions.
 I will be keeping those wrappers up to date.
 Keep in mind though my version of the opencv_generated.cpp, excluded_functions.cpp, mat.cpp, point.cpp, rect.cpp, scalar.cpp, and size.cpp files have all the same functions as the main C wrapper repository at: